 32.2.3 Transmitter block diagram

-The generation of each field in a WUR-PPDU uses the following blocks:
+The WUR-Sync field generation uses the On waveform generator (On-WG) and the Off waveform generator (Off-WG). (#766,#919,#1044,#1195)

-Manchester-based encoder
+The WUR-Data field generation uses the On waveform generator (On-WG), the Off waveform generator (Off-WG) and Manchester-based encoder.

-Waveform signal generation
+(#766,#919,#1044,#1195)

-Figure 32-4 (An Example of a WUR signal generator for the WUR-Sync field) and Figure 32-5 (An Example of a WUR signal generator for the WUR-Data field) show examples of transmitter block di-agrams.
-The actual structure of the transmitter is implementation dependent.
-The transmitter block diagrams for L-STF, L-LTF, and L-SIG are described in 21.3.3 (Transmitter block diagram).
+Figure 32-4 (An Example of a WUR signal generator for the WUR-Sync field) and Figure 32-5 (An Example of a WUR signal generator for the WUR-Data field) show an example transmitter block diagram for WUR-Sync and WUR-Data fields.
+The actual waveform generation for these fields is implementation dependent.
+The transmit waveform generation for L-STF, L-LTF, and L-SIG fields is described in 21.3.3 (Transmitter block diagram). (#1196)

 An example of a WUR signal generator for the WUR-Sync field is shown in 32-4 (An Example of a WUR signal generator for the WUR-Sync field).
 The Sync bit sequence is then used to switch between the On waveform generator (On-WG) and the Off waveform generator (Off-WG)

 An example of a WUR signal generator for the WUR-Data field is shown in Figure 32-5 (An Example of a WUR signal generator for the WUR-Data field).
-The information bits are mapped by a Manchester-based encoder.
-Each coded bit is then used to switch between the On waveform generator (On-WG) and the Off waveform generator (Off-WG.)
+The information bits are mapped to coded bits by a Manchester-based encoder.(#1048) Each coded bit is then used to switch between the On waveform generator (On-WG) and the Off waveform generator (Off-WG.)

 TGba editor: Replace the Figure 32-4-An Example of a WUR signal generator for the WUR-Sync field with the figure below